-MassZymes is an enzyme supplement that claims to increase muscle building potential up to 30% without increasing protein intake, while reducing toxic waste as a result of unnecessary extra proteins not being eaten.
+MassZymes is an enzyme supplement that claims to increase muscle building potential up to 30% without increasing protein intake while reducing toxic waste due to unnecessary extra proteins not being eaten.

-It is a product designed not just for professional bodybuilders or muscle building warriors, but also for anyone who wants to improve their digestion and their well-being with a natural, plant-based enzyme that helps breakdown and digest proteins in a more efficient way.
+It is a product designed not just for professional bodybuilders or muscle-building warriors but also for anyone who wants to improve their digestion and well-being with a natural, plant-based enzyme that helps break down and digest proteins more efficiently.

-MassZymes is formulated to completely re-address your approach to protein intake from one of dosage dependency to one of efficiency, since it is supposedly designed to extract up to 66% more muscle-building amino acids from your regular protein intake.
+MassZymes is formulated to completely re-address your approach to protein intake from dosage dependency to one of efficiency.
+It is supposedly designed to extract up to 66% more muscle-building amino acids from your regular protein intake.

 How Does MassZymes Work Exactly?

 Here is the key factor.
-There are several ingredient making up MassZymes.
-They all play a role to some extent, but by far the most important are protease and AstraGin.
+Several ingredients are making up MassZymes.
+They all play a role to some extent, but by far, the most important are protease and AstraGin.

-According to the creators, most if not all of these supplements have little or poor quality levels of enzymes, making them useless for building muscle.
+According to the creators, most of these supplements have little or poor quality levels of enzymes, making them useless for building muscle.

 Most contain little to no protease much needed for protein digestion.
 Instead, they seem to contain amylase, which digests carbs, and lipase, which digests fats.